-Attention: The loading time will be softened by Core Web Vitals.
+The loading time will be softened by Core Web Vitals.
 Then, instead of measuring just one metric, three will be measured to better assess page performance.
 The components of Core Web Vitals are: Loading, Interactivity, and Visual Stability.

 Secure pages are rated better by Google than insecure ones.
 Therefore, use an encrypted connection via HTTPS.
 This way, Google recognizes that appropriate security measures have been taken and rewards this in the form of better rankings.

 The structure and layout of a page is critical when it comes to how users find their way around.
-Especially the website navigation, but also the page architecture itself are important factors here that increase usability.
+Especially the website navigation, but also the page architecture itself, are important factors here that increase usability.
 But a certain order is not only necessary for your website visitors.
 The Googlebot is also happy about a clear structure, which it can easily follow or crawl.
-A clean and well-coded architecture is therefore just as important as a logical menu navigation.
+A clean and well-coded architecture is therefore just as essential as a logical menu navigation.
 This way you will do justice to all parties.

 However, this doesn’t mean that you have to wait and twiddle your thumbs until inbound links arise all by themselves.
 A good and Google-accepted option is content outreach.
 Here you search for suitable pages that can link to your content and approach the webmasters specifically.
 They can decide for themselves whether the offered content fits well to their content and delivers the desired added value for their own visitors.
 These links from external sites to yours are evaluated by Google as a recommendation.
 This method is called link building, and it helps you to achieve better rankings.